For FHWA-funded projects, Local Programs and FHWA are the only entities that have the authority to initiate Section 7 consultation with the Services:

 Steps in the Section 7 Consultations Process

-FHWA and H&LP will coordinate all communications with the Services and will represent the interests of the local agency.
+FHWA and Local Programs will coordinate all communications with the Services and will represent the interests of the local agency.
 Local agencies cannot initiate consultations with the Services.

 To initiate a Section 7 Consultation:

 - Biological Assessment (BA) is prepared by the local agency

 Tip: The WSDOT BA Outline (.doc 279kb)is recommended by Local Programs for local agencies to use when preparing ESA documents.
 This outline was developed alongside the Services to provide a standard format for BAs.

 - Next, the local agency contacts the Region Local Programs Engineer.

 - Local Programs then coordinates a review by a WSDOT ESA biologist.
 This review may take up to 30 days.

 - BA is sent back to Local Programs